What do I need to drive in France?

 Drivers travelling through parts of France should now display a windscreen emissions sticker labelling how much their car pollutes according to the French government.
 The label will set holidaymakers back £4, but should you fail to correctly display one, you may end up with a big fine now that their camera-based enforcement has gone live.

-There’s 14 locations in France that require the sticker known as Crit’Air, which lasts for the lifespan of your vehicle, and must be displayed before you cross the Channel.
+There’s over 40 cities and metropolitan areas in France that require the sticker known as Crit’Air, which lasts for the lifespan of your vehicle, and must be displayed before you cross the Channel.
 It is worth noting there are six different types of stickers and you will need to display the correct one upon entering the country.

 Some cities that have low emission zones could prohibit your car at certain times of the day, and depending on how much your vehicle pollutes, they could ban you from driving in the area altogether.
 You can find out where you will need an emissions sticker and which of the six stickers you will need online.